Youth Transition Programming

-LINC’s Youth Transition Services support young people with disabilities, ages 14–26, as they navigate the critical years between adolescence and adulthood.
+LINC’s Youth Transition Programming (YTP) supports young people with disabilities, ages 14–26, as they navigate the critical years between adolescence and adulthood.
 We focus on preparing youth for competitive, integrated employment and independent living, while strengthening community connections.

-Our services are designed to support youth as they move through key transitions:
+Our programs are designed to support youth as they move through key transitions:

 -